-Helping you help your patients get started with YONDELIS® treatment as prescribed and supporting them along the way
+Helping you help your patients get started with the YONDELIS® treatment you prescribed and supporting them along the way

 We understand how important it is for your patients to take their YONDELIS® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their YONDELIS® treatment.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their YONDELIS® treatment.